ArpitaGanatra/solana-stablecoin-standard/SSS-1.md

 - **Reward tokens** distributed by applications to their users.
 - **Gaming currencies** backed by reserves held off-chain or in a vault.

-These tokens still need professional-grade controls -- the ability to pause in an emergency, freeze a compromised account, enforce minting quotas, and transfer administrative authority safely.
+These tokens still need professional-grade controls, that is the ability to pause in an emergency, freeze a compromised account, enforce minting quotas, and transfer administrative authority safely.
 SSS-1 provides exactly this without the overhead of transfer hooks, permanent delegates, or default-frozen accounts.

 By standardizing on a single program (`sss-core` at `4H5fRECQ4HLMGhabHEkzAya34pVZn8WBMqUw5TyhMAvb`), SSS-1 tokens share a common interface, making them straightforward to integrate into wallets, DEXs, and indexing infrastructure.